Rescue Don’t Buy

 Do Not Turn Away From Our Pets

 Nancy’s article is a sad, screaming advertisement for what is wrong with people today and the pervasive mental dysfunction even amongst our professors and therapists.
 Nancy is every rescuer, shelter, and lover of lives, bête noire.
 Her view is so far removed from my reality, it is hard to connect with any statements and is largely inscrutable.
 How phlegmatic and cold can one be when animals needlessly die day after day, after day, with no end in sight.
 Death is an antonym of love.
 How can one claim to “love” another while they enable, facilitate and watch others die and then defend the very breeders who are some of the largest contributors to the problem!?
-Who contributes most to the death of 4+ million adoptable pets in the United States alone?
-Not only breeders (ethical and nonethical) but irresponsible, fatuous, misleading article like this.
+Who contributes most to the death of roughly 4 million adoptable pets in the United States alone?
+Not only breeders (ethical and nonethical) but irresponsible, fatuous, misleading articles like this.
 So tell me, when did you lose your compassion?

-Turning your head is a perfidious display to human’s best friend.
+Turning your head is a perfidious display to a human’s best friend.
 This is not a quixotic debate; breeding should end until we cease killing adoptable dogs and our shelters are empty.
 The paradigm of killing will end when breeding ends, and when it does, what side do you stand on?
 Pink Floyd said it best “Don’t accept that what’s happening, Is just a case of others’ suffering, or you’ll find that you’re joining in, the turning away.”

 “Our lives begin to end the day we become silent about things that matter.” – Martin Luther King, Jr.